charl-90/restaurant-hub-ms1/README.md

     - Set of test steps,  test conditions, and expected results used to verify that a specific feature of a software application functional specifications are correct and meets the functional requirements.
 It's a detailed documentation that provides step-by-step instructions for a tester to follow, including prerequisites, input data, and the expected results.
 The main purpose is to check that the software behaves as expected, uncover defects / bugs, and ensure it performs as intended.

      # Test Case ID181025:
-     - Test to verity that new users are able to resgister and submit a form.
+     - Test to validate that new users are able to resgister and submit a form.
      - Test to verify that the input fields for first name accepts only letters

      - Test to verify that the input fields for last name accepts only letters